-Teaching English as a second language (ESL) requires a strong grasp of English grammar and syntax, as well as linguistics.
-Students become certified teachers with a focus on teaching English to non-native speakers.
-Read on to learn about available programs and classes in teaching English as a second language.
+English as a Second Language (ESL) teachers focus on teaching conversational and written English to non-native English speakers.
+Read on to learn about available programs and classes required for ESL certification.

 A bachelor's degree in education is required for teacher certification.
-Graduate certificates can be enough for students who have a bachelor's degree in another field who want to teach ESL.
-Master's degree programs prepare students to develop adult education programs in addition to teaching in them.
-Programs may include a student teaching experience.
+Graduate certificates can be enough for students who have a bachelor's degree in another field to teach ESL.
+Master's degree programs prepare students to develop adult education programs.
+Online certification programs to learn new practical and theoretical procedures are also available.
+Programs may include a student-teaching experience.

 List of Courses

 In this overview course, students have the opportunity to observe ESL classes, create practice lessons and evaluate commonly used texts for teaching ESL.
 Teaching techniques for reading, writing, speaking and diagnosing language skills are also covered.
 This course is typically taken at the beginning of a sequence for teaching ESL and used as a foundation for subsequent classes.

 Students critically analyze the components of language transfer and acquisition.
 An emphasis is placed on the psychological and sociological aspects of second language acquisition (SLA) that may hinder or bolster language transfer.
 After observing and comparing various theories and research, students often investigate and present their own language acquisition projects and findings.
 The goal of overcoming language acquisition barriers is paramount in this course.

 Word formations, sentence structures and syntax are a few of the subjects covered in this course.
 Students learn the linguistic construction of the English language while exploring phonetics, language classification and semantics.
 An application of linguistic principles to language acquisition and research methods is also covered.
 This course is often divided into introductory and advanced classes that are taken at least twice throughout the curriculum.